 The famous beaches of Kastani and Milia are within a walkable distance from Elios.
 So too is the paradisiacal Hovolo beach.
 The various portside restaurants offer sunbed and umbrella rentals here during the summer.

-Loutraki is the first port that ships sail into upon arrival at the island when travelling in from Volos and Skiathos.
+Loutraki is the first port that ships sail into upon arrival at the island when travelling in from Volos and Skiathos town.
 Despite the beach’s proximity to the port, the waters here are clean and clear.

 This is arguably not the island’s most scenic beach.
 However it is a nice place to relax if you are waiting for a boat to the other islands of the Sporades, or if you’re spending a day in Glossa and the northern region.